Premium-Class Travel Report Guidelines

-Note: The FY 2012 premium-class travel data is due by October 31.
+Note: Premium-class travel data is due by October 31st annually.

 The following guidelines cover the basic reporting requirements for the FY 2012 Premium-Class Travel Report: